FRCTeam1967/FRCTeam1967/README.md

 ## Setting up the repository

-To download our code repository, run the following command in your terminal shell:
+If you would like to download our code repository using the command line, run the following command in your terminal shell.
+Otherwise, ignore this command and follow the instructions to use SourceTree.

     $ git clone --recursive https://github.com/FRCTeam1967/FRCTeam1967.git